 D— It takes the ability to use Deception effectively.

-Some readers may find this term offensive in an article about retail investigations, but the truth is that most LP programs have deceptive components.
+Some readers may find this term offensive in an article about investigating theft in the workplace, but the truth is that most LP programs have deceptive components.
 For example, we don’t have plainclothes store detectives wearing name tags because we want shoppers to think of them as ordinary shoppers.
 We don’t identify which security cameras are real and which are not because we want customers and employees to believe that all are real.
 During an integrity interview, we try to create the illusion that we know much more than we really do.
 Each of these practices is intentionally deceptive, and yet there is nothing wrong with them.

 When it comes to theft investigations, many tried-and-true investigative techniques can be characterized as deceptive.